Bluebird (2004 film)

 Bluebird is a 2004 Dutch television film directed by Mijke de Jong.
 It is the first in a trilogy of films made by de Jong about young women becoming adults.
+The film was selected by the Netherlands as its official Foreign Language Film submission for the 78th Academy Awards, but was disqualified by the Academy of Motion Picture Arts and Sciences because it had been shown on television.

 Plot

 Merel (Elske Rotteveel) is a 13 year old girl living in Rotterdam and looking after her younger disabled brother.
 She is successful at school, but hounded by a group of a classmates.
 As the bullying intensifies, Merel finds it hard to talk about it and her behaviour changes.